 The Nevada Access To Justice Commission is comprised of 18 members with Justice James Hardesty, and Justice Michael Douglas serving as its co-chairs.
 The Commission has embarked upon an aggressive comprehensive agenda intended to improve the ability of all Nevadans, particularly those of modest means, to utilize Nevada's legal system by improving the delivery and funding of legal services programs, pro bono services, and self help services.
-The Commission is supported by a Director (Angela Washington) who is employed by the State Bar of Nevada.
+The Commission is supported by a Director (Brad Lewis) who is employed by the State Bar of Nevada.

 Access to Justice Director

 600 E. Charleston Boulevard

 The Supreme Court is not providing legal advice and the information on this website is not intended to substitute for legal advice delivered by an attorney.

 For information about Domestic Violence or other Protection Orders, please click here.

 Because legal disputes can often have a long-lasting financial impact, it may be advisable to speak to an attorney before taking any actions.

 Although you may not believe that you can afford an attorney, there are many attorneys who are willing to offer a free or reduced-fee consultation.
 When you first meet with a lawyer, you should talk about their fees, and put any fee agreement between you and the attorney in writing.